catalin-podariu/gopro_hero5_black_timelapse/README.md

 wakes up the camera, takes a photo, then we transition to `SEND_UPDATE`.

 ### **Sending updates**
-Once a photo is taken, the script switches to your router wifi (`SEND_UPDATE`), synchronizes the system time, and sends a status push to user, saves the state and then switches back to the GoPro wifi (`WAITING`) to keep it alive.
+Once a photo is taken, depending on the time, script switches to your router wifi (`SEND_UPDATE`), synchronizes the system time and sends a status push to user (the time sync and the user notification happen once every hour), saves the state and then switches back to the GoPro wifi (`WAITING`) to keep it alive.
+So also the wifi switch to the main router happens every hour.

 ### **Error handling**
 If there is a file missing, we can't sync the time.. or we get (mostly) any other error, the script doesn't fail.
 BUT!